-In 2002 the German Extreme Ironing Section organized the highly successful World Championships in the village of Valley near Munich with German ironist, Hot Pants, winning the individual event and a British team winning the team event.
+In 2002 the German Extreme Ironing Section organized the highly successful World Championships in the village of Valley near Munich.

 The World Championships have lit the touch paper for the worldwide expansion of extreme ironing, with a number of other nations including Austria, Croatia, Chile and Australia demonstrating a flair for the sport.

-So there’s a brief history of the sport… Now you’re wondering “What would I need to do to start this?”
+If you’re wondering “What would I need to do to start this?”
+Then look no further…

-Well, it’s quite simple really, all you need is an iron, a board and some clothes, then it is suggested that you start of in your back garden before going more extreme, like mountainsides, woods or public places.
+It’s quite simple really, all you need is an iron, a board and some clothes, then it is suggested that you start of in your back yard before going more extreme, like mountainsides, woods or public places.